-The Russian political system is one of the more recent to embrace democracy but remains deeply flawed in terms of its democratic credentials, overwhemingly tainted by corruption, and massively influenced by the power and personality of one man, Vladimir Putin.
+The Russian political system is one of the more recent notionally to embrace democracy but remains deeply flawed in terms of its democratic credentials, overwhelmingly tainted by corruption, and massively influenced by the power and personality of one man, Vladimir Putin.

 The Russian Federation was the largest nation to emerge from the break up of the Soviet Union in December 1991.
 Following the constitutional crisis of 1993, Russia adopted a new constitution in a referendum of December 1993.
 Essentially the country is described as a federal presidential republic.

 The constitution of 1993 provides strong powers for the President.
 The President has broad authority to issue decrees and directives that have the force of law without legislative review, although the constitution notes that they must not contravene that document or other laws.
 Indeed Russia's strong presidency is sometimes compared with that of Charles de Gaulle in the French Fifth Republic (1958-69).

 The President's power in practice is underlined by his power to make so many appointments of key officials.
 It is estimated that the size of the Presidential apparatus in Moscow and the localities is more than 75,000 people, most of them employees of state-owned enterprises directly under Presidential control.

 The Law on Presidential Elections requires that the winner receive more than 50% of the votes cast.
 If no candidate receives more than 50% of the vote, the top two candidates in term of votes must face each other in a run-off election.
 Under the original 1993 constitution, the President was elected for a four-year term but, in November 2008, the constitution was amended to make this a six year term.
 The President is eligible for a second term but constitutionally he is barred from a third consecutive term.